 How much is stem cell therapy?
 As stated by CBC Canada, the cost of stem cell therapy is $5,000 to $8,000 per stem cell treatment for patients.
-According to a Twitter poll by BioInformant, the cost can be even higher.
-Our May 2018 poll found that stem cell treatments can cost as much as $25,000 or more.
+According to a Twitter poll by BioInformant, the cost can be even higher, with stem cell treatments costing as much as $25,000 or more.
 This article explores the key factors that impact the cost of stem cell therapy, including the type of stem cells used within the protocol, the number of treatments required, and the site of the clinic.
 It also provides pricing quotes from stem cell clinics within the U.S. and worldwide.

 In this article:

 - How Is the Cost of Stem Cell Therapy Determined?

 - Why Is Stem Cell Therapy So Expensive?

 - The Cost of Stem Cell Therapy by Condition and Clinic

 - The Cost of Stem Cell Therapy in the U.S.

 - Stem Cell Treatment in Panama